Fixtures #

 nameOptional display name

-product_familyOr product family — for fixtures that work for multiple products in a line
+part_familyOr part family — for fixtures that work for multiple parts in a line

 station_typesOptional — abstract station-type layouts this fixture can wire against.
 Validated at session start against the active profile's station_type.
 Empty list = "any station".

-dut_resourceOptional DUT-side connection string (a COM port, USB serial number, etc.) for tests that talk to the DUT directly
+uut_resourceOptional UUT-side connection string (a COM port, USB serial number, etc.) for tests that talk to the UUT directly

 descriptionFree-form documentation

-connections and slots are mutually exclusive — the validator (extra="forbid") rejects fixtures that set both.
+connections and slots are mutually exclusive — a fixture that sets both is rejected.

 FixtureConnection fields #

-A connection is the addressable unit — a name that identifies one DUT-side signal path:
+A connection is the addressable unit — a name that identifies one UUT-side signal path:

 FieldDescription